 After receiving a large inheritance at the age of twenty-one, Shelby moved to Waverly in Lafayette County, Missouri.
 Together with his step-brother, he founded the Waverly Steam Rope Company.
-The company produced hemp rope using slave labor.
+The company produced hemp rope using the labor of enslaved people.

 Shelby also owned a seven-hundred-acre plantation worked by slaves.
 On July 22, 1858, he married his distant cousin, Elizabeth N. Shelby.
 Together the couple had seven children.

 By 1860, Shelby’s finances were in decline largely due to his own poor management.
-He was forced to sell the rope company, plantation, and his slaves.
+He was forced to sell the rope company, plantation, and the people he enslaved.

 Like many pro-Southern Missourians, Shelby was angered by the Camp Jackson Affair in St. Louis.
 During the incident, Union General Nathaniel Lyon’s militia fired upon a civilian mob and killed twenty-eight people.
 In response, Shelby recruited a large number of men from Lafayette County, Missouri, to support the Confederacy by serving in the Missouri State Guard.
 Shelby and his troops fought at the Battle of Wilson’s Creek and later at the Battle of Pea Ridge, Arkansas.